 A very different approach

 Here’s a new spin on the notion of “consequences,” a term familiar to every educator.
 But rather than looking at the negative outcome of behavioral choices your students make, let’s examine a more positive alternative, a shift in focus that is far more effective in generating the kinds of behaviors you want—and in a climate you and your students can enjoy.
-(Click here for a version of this post written for parents.)
+(Also available as a version written for parents.)

 Over the years, one of the biggest challenges I have faced in my work involves convincing educators of the importance of switching our emphasis from negative consequences to positive outcomes.
 The resistance and suspicion I’ve encountered probably shouldn’t come as a surprise.
 Generally speaking, in terms of our students’ behavior, the word consequence itself seems to automatically signal something negative or punitive.
 So much so, that thinking of the word in a positive context somehow just doesn’t feel natural.

 Nearly all discipline models emphasize negative outcomes for negative behavior, a nearly universal, long-standing, and familiar response to teachers’ concerns about “what do I do when my students misbehave?”
 These models have conditioned us to think of a student’s negative behavior as something that demands a negative adult response, rooted in the notion that some form of deprivation, discomfort, embarrassment, or even physical pain is the best (or only) way to get kids to change their behavior.
 Fortunately, we know this simply isn’t true.

 Imagine achieving the same outcomes—inspiring desirable, cooperative, respectful, and responsible behaviors from your students—without depending on threats, fear, anger, frustration, disappointment, or conditional approval.